Skip to main content

 Services and Investment

-PACER Plus is the first trade agreement for Pacific island countries to include commitments on services and investment in sectors such as agriculture, fisheries, manufacturing, tourism and energy.
+PACER Plus is the first trade agreement for the Pacific island countries to include commitments on services and investment in sectors such as agriculture, fisheries, manufacturing, tourism and energy.
 Services are the single biggest component of Pacific island country economies and the principal source of jobs.
 Services are central to micro, small and medium enterprise participation in regional trade.
-PACER Plus creates more transparent and predictable operating conditions for domestic and foreign service providers.
+PACER Plus will create more transparent and predictable operating conditions for domestic and foreign service providers.

-PACER Plus investment outcomes are win-win for Australia and all members.
-Commitments under PACER Plus increase investor confidence in Pacific island countries.
-For Pacific island countries, increased inflows of direct foreign investment help to meet their needs for capital and technology in developing their rich agricultural, mineral and marine resources, as well as developing niche offerings in services, especially tourism and manufacturing.
-More information is available in the Trade in Services and Investment fact sheets.
+PACER Plus investment outcomes are win-win for Australia and all Parties.
+Commitments under PACER Plus will increase investor confidence in the Pacific island countries.
+For Pacific island countries, increased inflows of direct foreign investment will help to meet their needs for capital and technology in developing their rich agricultural, mineral and marine resources, as well as developing niche offerings in services, especially tourism and manufacturing.
+More information is available in the Trade in

 Movement of Natural Persons (MNP)